bytefish/bytefish.de/blog/aspnetcore_rebac.md

 }
 ```

+"You could have used a `ProblemDetailsFactory`, `Exception Handler Lambdas`!"
+I hear you say.
+ASP.NET Core comes with a
+`ProblemDetailsFactory`, `Exception Handler Lambdas`, `ErrorHandlerMiddleware`, `IExceptionHandler`, a `ProblemDetailsService`
+and whatnot...
+I don't understand, what's the best approach and I don't want to deal with it.

-In the Controllers we then pass the `ApplicationErrorHandler` to the Constructor and can use it to handle an
+In the Controllers we then pass the `ApplicationErrorHandler` to the Constructor and can use it to handle an invalid `ModelState`
-invalid `ModelState` and handle any `Exception`, that's being thrown.
+and handle any `Exception`, that's being thrown.

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.